TheMrityunjayPathak/TheMrityunjayPathak/README.md

 #### I am a passionate and dedicated data scientist with a drive to solve business problems using data-driven insights.

 ### 🗂️ GitHub Repository
-#### You can find all of my Projects and Data Science Notebooks on my GitHub Profile.<br>It's a hub for my Data Science knowledge, where I showcase my work and contributions to various Data Science Projects.
+- #### You can find all of my Projects and Data Science Notebooks on my GitHub Profile.<br>
+- It's a hub for my Data Science knowledge, where I showcase my work and contributions to various Data Science Projects.

 ### 📝 LinkedIn Articles
-#### I believe in the power of knowledge-sharing and strive to contribute to the Data Science Community.<br>So, regularly I share articles, insights, and tutorials on LinkedIn, aiming to help others learn and grow in the field of Data.
+- #### I believe in the power of knowledge-sharing and strive to contribute to the Data Science Community.<br>
+- So, regularly I share articles and tutorials on LinkedIn, aiming to help others learn and grow in the field of Data Science.

 ### 🎙️ Expertise
-#### If you have any questions or need assistance with Python, SQL, PowerBI, or Machine Learning, I am here to help!<br>I have hands-on experience with these powerful tools and techniques and would love to share my knowledge with you.
+- #### If you have any questions or need assistance with Python, SQL, PowerBI, or Machine Learning, I am here to help!<br>
+- I have hands-on experience with these powerful tools and techniques and would love to share my knowledge with you.

 ### 📫 Contact
-#### Whether you want to discuss about a project, have a data-related challenge, or simply want to connect.<br>Feel free to reach out to me at themrityunjaypathak@gmail.com.
+- #### Whether you want to discuss about a project, have a data-related challenge, or simply want to connect.<br>
+- Feel free to reach out to me at themrityunjaypathak@gmail.com.

-### 🌏 Connect with me :
+### 🌏 Connect with Me :

 <a href="https://www.linkedin.com/in/themrityunjaypathak"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>   <a href="https://www.kaggle.com/themrityunjaypathak"><img src="https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white"></a>   <a href="https://www.hackerrank.com/mrityunjaypathak"><img src="https://img.shields.io/badge/-Hackerrank-2EC866?style=for-the-badge&logo=HackerRank&logoColor=white"></a>   <a href="https://linktr.ee/MrityunjayPathak"><img src="https://img.shields.io/badge/linktree-39E09B?style=for-the-badge&logo=linktree&logoColor=white"></a>